-What is SDS rotary hammer drill?
-Rotary hammer drills can bore both the deeper and the larger holes in any masonry product, like- stone, concrete, poured, brick, etc. In the rotary hammer drill, the striking task originates from the piston system, which compresses and utilizes the air pressure to produce higher force.
+What is the SDS rotary hammer drill?
+Rotary hammer drills can bore both the deeper and the larger holes in any masonry product, like- stone, concrete, poured, brick, etc. In the rotary hammer drill, the striking task originates from the piston system, which compresses and utilizes the air pressure to produce a higher force.

 A rotary drill can quickly switch to a hammer- the only mode which is not possible for a hammer drill.
 And even in a hammer-only way, it has an excellent power to work as timber.